arjunchadda1/Music-Genre-Classififcation-using-KNN-methods/Music-Genre-Classification-Using-KNN-main/readme.md

 Link to the dataset on Kaggle : [GTZAN music genre classification dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)

 ### 🎛️ Features Extraction.
-Using the Librosa library, we extract several key features from each audio file:
+Using the Librosa library, we extract several key features from each audio file:v

 Model performance is evaluated based on accuracy and confusion matrix.